dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 ### Dapp developers
 Decentralizing a dapp's control is not only an advantage for the dapp's users but can also be an advantage for the dapp's developers.
-After all, it is in the developer's interest to build those features that the users want.
+After all, it is in the developer's interest to build the features users want.

 Apart from this, another motivation for dapp developers to adopt a DAO such as the SNS is that it allows to _tokenize the dapp_ which can